Callorhinchus callorynchus

-As one of the oldest living groups of jawed cartilaginous fishes, C. callorynchus has adapted to its habitat by benthic foraging.
-Benthic foraging is a method of seeking prey that entails sifting through the sludge of the ocean floor that bottom feeding fish utilize to forage for prey.
-Its most notable characteristic is its unique sub-terminal plough-shaped snout that is well-adapted for crushing invertebrate prey including scallops, mollusks, and other benthic invertebrates.
-Its strong jaws contain tooth plates, which are structures in the mouth designed to crush hard-shelled prey, making it an efficient bottom-dwelling predator.
+C. callorynchus forages for prey by benthic foraging, or sifting through the sludge of the ocean floor.
+Its sub-terminal plough-shaped snout is adapted for crushing invertebrate prey including scallops, mollusks, and other benthic invertebrates.
+Its strong jaws contain tooth plates, which are structures in the mouth designed to crush hard-shelled prey.
 Furthermore, sexual dimorphism is present in this species, with females reaching lengths of up to 102 centimeters and males growing to about 85 centimeters.
 Upon birth, juveniles measure approximately 13 centimeters in length.

-Species Distribution
+Distribution

 Callorhinchus callorynchus is a species predominantly found in the coastal waters of southern Brazil, Peru, Chile, Argentina, and Uruguay.
 This species inhabits the open seas of the southeast Pacific Ocean and southwest Atlantic Ocean, with a preferred depth range of approximately 200 meters.
 However, during their reproductive cycle, including mating and egg-laying periods, these fish are known to migrate to shallow coastal waters.
-Although they are closely genetically related, it is important not to confuse them with other chimeras because they differ greatly in their preferred location.
-Other chimeras include the Australian ghostshark (C. milii), which found in the sea floors surrounding Australia in the southwest Pacific Ocean, and the Cape elephantfish (C. capensis), which inhabits waters off the coast of South Africa.
+They are closely related to the Australian ghostshark (C. milii), which is found in the sea floors surrounding Australia in the southwest Pacific Ocean, and the Cape elephantfish (C. capensis), off the coast of South Africa.